-The antennas and equipment will be painted brown to match the proposed wooden utility pole in order to minimize the potential visual impact.
+The antennas and equipment will be painted grey to match the existing utility equipment or brown to match the proposed wooden utility pole in order to minimize the potential visual impact.

 2. Antennas mounted on architecturally significant structures or significant architectural details of the building should be covered by appropriate casings which are manufactured to match existing architectural features found on the building: